sindresorhus/np/readme.md

 ## Config

 `np` can be configured both locally and globally.
-When using the global `np` binary, you can configure any of the CLI flags in either a `.np-config.js` or `.np-config.json` file in the home directory.
-When using the local `np` binary, for example, in a `npm run` script, you can configure `np` by setting the flags in either a top-level `np` field in `package.json` or in a `.np-config.js` or `.np-config.json` file in the project directory.
+When using the global `np` binary, you can configure any of the CLI flags in either a `.np-config.js`, `.np-config.cjs` or `.np-config.json` file in the home directory.
+When using the local `np` binary, for example, in a `npm run` script, you can configure `np` by setting the flags in either a top-level `np` field in `package.json` or in a `.np-config.js`, `.np-config.cjs` or `.np-config.json` file in the project directory.
 If it exists, the local installation will always take precedence.
 This ensures any local config matches the version of `np` it was designed for.

 Currently, these are the flags you can configure: